Britton Fischer

 Britton Fischer (born February 25, 2004) is an American soccer player who plays as a defender for MLS Next Pro club Minnesota United FC 2.

 Club career

 Fischer joined the North Carolina FC academy in 2019, where he played before signing an academy contract with the club's USL League One side for the 2021 season.

 He made his debut on May 22, 2021, appearing as an 86th-minute substitute in a 0–0 draw with Richmond Kickers.

 On March 1, 2023, Fischer was transferred to MLS Next Pro side Minnesota United FC 2 for an undisclosed fee.
+On April 22, 2023, Fischer signed a short-term deal to join Minnesota United's Major League Soccer roster.